 The current TB REACH funding cycle consists of funding from four donors.
 Global Affairs Canada (GAC), USAID, Gates Foundation and Indonesian Philanthropic Trust (IPT).
 GAC has provided foundational funding for TB REACH.
-STP is will likely require the 5th and final tranche with a value of CAD 17 million to be sent in early 2020 covering the Wave 7 commitments.
+Stop TB Partnership has received the 5th and final tranche with a value of CAD 17 million in August 2020 covering the Wave 7 commitments, remaining activity costs, and covering a portion of the Wave 8 funding.